-We have provided several API demonstrations and API tutorials for you.
+We have provided API tutorials for you.
 You can feel free to use our hosted callback functions if you'd like.
 Our calbacks are very basic, but you can modify them and self-host them to fit the look-and-feel of your site.
 API methods change from time to time, will not change; but while new versions will certainly be released, as long as you pass the associated API version, your scripts will continue to output data in the same format.

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.

 This project serves to compile, preserve, and protect encyclopedic information about Phish and their music.